 As we got closer, I could smell the puddings baking inside!

 Even though the puddings are pretty famous nowadays, they were apparently created by accident back in the 1800s and it’s something of a fluke that it even came into being.
 Well, accident or not, I was intent on trying a few! 😉

 Now, I know I’d only just eaten breakfast but I just couldn’t resist that freshly-baked smell.
 The Bakewell Pudding itself is made with oodles of pastry, eggs, lashings of butter, sweet jam and ground almonds.

-Suitably filled up (again), we decided it time to head to one of the main reasons I wanted to come to the Peak District on our microgap – Chatsworth House.
+Suitably filled up (again), we decided it was time to head to one of the main reasons I wanted to come to the Peak District on our trip – Chatsworth House.